 Tangible capital assets are recorded at cost which includes all amounts that are directly attributable to the acquisition, construction, development or betterment of the asset.
 Donated assets are recorded at their estimated fair value upon acquisition.
 Certain tangible capital assets for which historical cost information is not available have been recorded at current fair market values discounted by a relevant inflation factor.
 Certain assets are disclosed at a nominal value as the determination of current fair market value was not available.
-The City does not capitalize interest charges as part of the cost of its tangible capital assets.
-The cost, less residual value, of tangible capital assets (excluding land) is amortized on a straight-line basis over the estimated useful life of the asset, commencing in the year that the asset is put into service.
-In the year that the asset is put into service, amortization is claimed for a proportionate number of in-service months.
+The City does not capital assets (excluding land) is amortized on a straight-line basis over the estimated useful life of the asset, commencing in the year that the asset is put into service, amortization is claimed for a proportionate number of in-service months.
 Assets under construction are not amortized until the asset is available for productive use.
 Estimated useful lives are as follows: